Silverfish can eat just about anything starchy in your home. Insects feed at night, so you often spot damage before seeing pests.

 What is the predator of the silverfish?

-Spitting spider Scytodes thoracica is known to be predators of silverfish.
-Other household spiders may catch them too.
+Spitting spider Scytodes thoracica and other household spiders are known predators of silverfish.

 How long can silverfish live without food?